Boogie Down Productions

 Boogie Down Productions (BDP) was an American hip-hop group formed in the Bronx, New York City, in 1986.
 It originally consisted of KRS-One, D-Nice, and DJ Scott La Rock.
-DJ Scott La Rock was murdered on August 27, 1987, five months after the release of BDP's debut album, Criminal Minded.
+DJ Scott La Rock was murdered on August 27, 1987.
 The name of the group, Boogie Down, derives from a nickname for the South Bronx.

 The group pioneered the fusion of dancehall reggae and hip-hop music, and their debut LP Criminal Minded contains frank descriptions of life in the South Bronx during the late 1980s.

 Members

 BDP's membership changed throughout its existence, the only constant being KRS-One.
 The group was founded by KRS-One and DJ Scott La Rock, with producer Lee Smith, who was essential in the production of the songs on Criminal Minded, being added as a member shortly after.

 From those beginnings, BDP members and collaborators included Ced Gee of Ultramagnetic MC's, Lee Smith, Scott La Rock, D-Nice, Henry Wilkerson PoppyDa, Kenny Parker (KRS-One's younger brother), Just-Ice, ICU, McBoo, Ms. Melodie, Heather B., Scottie Morris, Tony Rahsan, Willie D., RoboCop, Harmony, DJ Red Alert, Jay Kramer, D-Square, Rebekah Foster, Scott Whitehill, Scott King, Chris Tait and Sidney Mills.